hubert-sikorski/git-and-github-guide/README.md

 ## Files to ignore

-- Runtime files such as log, lock, cache, or temporary files
+- Runtime files such as *log*, *lock*, *cache*, or temporary files
-- Personal IDE config files
+- Personal IDE *config* files
-- Dependencies which can be downloaded from a package manager (e.g. node_modules)
+- Dependencies which can be downloaded from a package manager (e.g. *node_modules*)
 - Files with API keys/secrets, credentials, or sensitive information
-- Useless system files like .DS_Store on macOS
+- Useless system files like *.DS_Store* on macOS
-- Generated files like build folder
+- Generated files like *build* folder
-- Compiled code such as .o, .pyc, and .class files
+- Compiled code such as *.o*, *.pyc*, and *.class* files
-- And there might be other files you would want to keep private (.txt or todo.md files)
+- And there might be other files you would want to keep private (*.txt* or *todo.md* files)

 You can get basic idea for what sort of files to ignore on [gitignore.io](https://gitignore.io), by selecting your operating system, text editor or IDE, languages, and frameworks.

 ## How .gitignore works

-A .gitignore file is a plain text file where each line contains a pattern for files/directories to ignore.
+A *.gitignore* file is a plain text file where each line contains a pattern for files/directories to ignore.
 Generally, this is placed in the root folder of the repository.
-However, you can put it in any folder in the repository and you can also have multiple .gitignore files.
-The patterns in the files are relative to the location of that .gitignore file.
+However, you can put it in any folder in the repository and you can also have multiple *.gitignore* files.
+The patterns in the files are relative to the location of that *.gitignore* file.

 ### Literal File Names